213 Main Street | Hackettstown, NJ 07840

 Family Promise of Warren County and the Interfaith Hospitality Network (IHN) address the immediate needs of homeless families in our communities.
 Family Promise of Warren County and IHN extends compassion, care, and hope to families through a network of host and support congregations and individual volunteers.
 Host congregations provide overnight lodging, meals, and hospitality to three to five families (up to 14 individuals) from 5:00 p.m. to 6:30 a.m.
 A professional social worker at the IHN Resource Center in Oxford where the guests spend the day, provides intensive case management and services to help families to become self sufficient.

 Trinity celebrates 10 years of free English and Spanish classes on Saturday, September 17th with registration at 8 am.
-Spanish classes for speakers of English and other languages meet on Saturdays at 8:00 am – 9:30 am.
-English classes for speakers of other languages will meet 9:30 am – 11 am as well as Wednesday evenings from 6:30 pm- 8:00 pm.
+Intermediate English classes for speakers of other languages will meet 8:00 am – 9:30 am on Saturdays.
+And immediately following the intermediate courses, Beginner and Advanced English classes are from 9:30 – 11:00 am.
 Trinity adults, along with Hackettstown High School Key Club members and volunteers, provide free childcare for the children of adult students during class times.
 We welcome children of all ages.
 All classes and childcare take place in the Trinity House at 212 East Moore Street.
 A community outreach of Trinity United Methodist Church to offer free weekly classes in English as a second language and Spanish as a second language.
 For any questions on this program please contact Sharon Townsend by email or call 908-637-4727.